applydigital/ai-engineering/docs/src/content/docs/claude-bedrock/07-build-a-feature.md

 2. Archiving is critical step in this process, once all tasks have been completed and code has been shipped, it allows Claude to establish a source of truth and reduce context clutter.
 This gives a documentation trail behind the changes in the repo that can be picked up later if necessary.
 3. A good way to think about the various folders OpenSpec uses is:
     - `/specs` are the present source of truth
-    - `/Changes/specs` are the future state that you might not enact
+    - `/Changes/specs` are the future state that you might/might not enact
-    - `/Chanes/archives` are the past
+    - `/Changes/archives` are the past

 ## Further Reading
 - [OpenSpec](https://github.com/Fission-AI/OpenSpec/) Github